 CLICK HERE TO PIN THIS FOR LATER

-One of those fantastic and fun traditions from my husband Mark's family is enjoying big batches of this Christmas Punch, which we now lovingly refer to as Grandma's Christmas Punch after Mark's mom who started the holiday tradition of making it.
+One of those fun traditions from my husband Mark's family is enjoying big batches of this Christmas Punch, which we now lovingly refer to as Grandma's Christmas Punch after Mark's mom who started the holiday tradition of making it.

 And he says he can remember his mom serving up trays upon trays of Christmas cookies ... like cherry almond cookies, pound cake cookies, and his dad's favorite 7-layer cookies.
 She would begin the party baking well before Thanksgiving and freeze big batches of cookies in preparation for the big party.